sirajrkhan/email/README.md

-Email App
+Email Application
 =====

-Email application built using AngularJS and Node
+Email application built using AngularJS on Node